bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 <details>
   <summary>Click to show the Changelog</summary>

+**Version 4.0.0**
+- Added new role [Ninja](#忍者) thanks [gendelo3](https://github.com/gendelo3)
+- Added new role [Portalmaker](#傳送師) thanks [gendelo3](https://github.com/gendelo3)
+- Added option Shield Last Round First Kill (until the first meeting)
+- Added option that medic shield will be set instantly, but shows up after meeting
+- Added additions to Swapper (charges mechanic, confirm swap button, UI & color changes in meeting)
+- Added option Mayor can always see the vote color (after finishing x-amount of tasks)
+- Added possibility to enter a name
+- Added map in meeting with last position and list of tasks
+- Added Bait, Mini, Lover, Bloody, Sunglasses, Anti Teleport, Tiebreaker & Invert modifier
+- Changed lobby/settings ui
+- Changed that a sidekicked Spy/Impostor is still shown red to Impostor
+- Changed the position of the Guesser to The Neutral Roles (Guesser still remains Imp/Crew when setting up roles)
+- Reworked the Lawyer
+- Removed Bait, Mini & Lover role
+- Fixed a bug with the color of the scream robe
+- Fixed a bug where the Jack In The Box size was not properly on Airship
+- Fixed a bug where "No vote is self vote" did not work

 **Version 3.4.5**
 - Update to Among Us version 2022.3.29s
 - Added horse-mode button in the main menu (bottom right)